eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/README.md

 In order to add a new document in `DocumentManager`, the following steps should be followed:

-1. Create an issuance request using the `createIssuanceRequest` method of the `DocumentManager` class.
+1. Create a new document using the `createDocument` method of the `DocumentManager` class.
+From the return result of this method you can get the `UnsignedDocument` object.
-2. Send the issuance request to the issuer.
+2. Use the `publicKey` property for the issuer and the `signWithAuthKey` method of the `UnsignedDocument` object to sign the proof of possession of the document's public key.
-3. Add the document to the `DocumentManager` using the `addDocument` method.
+3. When the document's cbor data are received from the issuer, use the `DocumentManager.storeIssuedDocument` to store the issued document.
+If the issuer responds with a deferred issuance, use the `DocumentManager.storeDeferredDocument` to store the deferred document and related data from the issuer's response.

-In order to use with the `addDocument` method, document's data must be in CBOR bytes that has the IssuerSigned structure according to ISO 23220-4 __*__ :
+In order to use with the `storeIssuedDocument` method, document's data must be in CBOR bytes that has the IssuerSigned structure according to ISO 23220-4 __*__ :

 ```cddl
 IssuerSigned = {